- Npcap OEM is a third-party driver that usually works with network monitoring software.

 What is Npcap OEM?

 Npcap OEM is a third-party packet-sniffing driver (or library) for Windows platforms.
 This driver enables software to find the network adapter on your PC.

 That library is needed for data capturing (intercepting data packets) on networks for packet analysis.
 Npcap OEM is available for download at the NMAP.org website.

-There is a free/demo version of the Npcap library along with Npcap OEM that comes with commercial support, regular updates, and redistribution rights.
+A free/demo version of the Npcap library and Npcap OEM come with commercial support, regular updates, and redistribution rights.
 The Npcap OEM license packages are primarily for commercial organizations.

-Npcap is not a virus at all but can still get installed on PCs without users knowing about it.
+Npcap is not a virus but can still get installed on PCs without users knowing about it.
 That’s because the Npcap library gets installed with software that needs it.

 Therefore, some users might not recognize Npcap when they see it listed in apps.